mdmahmudul413/Laravel-Practice-Files/04-Folder-and-file-structure/readme.md

             crating tables, managing data, inserting dummy data etc

         5. public:
-            we can store the public files here like html, css, js files. public/ index.php this file load for the first of laravel app.
+            we can store the public files here like html, css, js files. public/index.php this file load for the first of laravel app.
 In pulic/.htaccess, the server configarations are written here.

         6. resources:
-            uncompiled public files like css, js etc are here resources/ views: total html are written here.
+            uncompiled public files like css, js etc are here resources/views: total html are written here.

         7. routes:
             api routes, channels route , web routes etc